 The Department of Homeland Security (DHS) may fine employers hundreds of dollars for an initial I-9 offense.
 Repeat offenders could be subject to fines of more than ten thousand dollars.
 The DHS can also bar an employer from entering a contractual arrangement with the government for any purpose.
 Even if an employer is unknowingly failing to follow the guidelines of the ICRA, the business is still liable.
 A lawyer in Michigan could help someone if they are facing penalties for failing to comply with I-9 requirements.

 Understanding the documentation requirements and timelines to ensure compliance with the IRCA’s regulations can pose both a logistical and resource challenge for employers.
 Michigan I-9 compliance lawyers are available to review the hiring policies you have in place and recommend changes to help you avoid fines and penalties due to violations.
 The best way to prevent an audit is to understand the requirements of the ICRA and employ an accurate verification process.
-Our dedicated legal team has significant experience working with employers to help ensure I-9 compliance.
+Our dedicated, AV rated legal team has significant experience working with employers and their HR departments to help ensure I-9 compliance.
 For more information about how we could help you, call (248) 406-4100 today to schedule a consultation to discuss your situation.